turingschool/curriculum/source/projects/jsattend.markdown

 Luigi Montanez, a developer at Sunlight Labs, created the `sunlight` gem.
 We call this a wrapper library because its job is to hide complexity from us.
 We can interact with it as a regular Ruby object, then the library takes care of fetching and parsing data from the server.

 Up at the very top of your program is the *Dependencies* section.
-There, add a `require` to load the `sunlight` gem:
+There, add a `require` to load the `sunlight` gem.
+Remember you have to first install the `sunlight` gem thru your terminal before adding the adding `require` to your *Dependencies* section.

 ```ruby
 require 'sunlight'